 Mr. Grogan graduated with honors from Williams College, earned a Master’s degree from the Harvard Graduate School of Education, and was awarded a Bicentennial Medal from Williams College.
 He is the founder and a director of The Community Development Trust, a director of New Profit Inc., and a trustee of Brandeis University.
 He is co-author with Tony Proscio of the book, Comeback Cities.

-George Wilson has been active in the investment field for over thirty years.
+George Wilson has been active in the investment field for more than thirty years.
 His career has included serving as a Senior Investment Officer at Pension Reserves Investment Management, the $50 billion Massachusetts public pension plan, with responsibility at various times for overseeing its real estate, REIT, timber, and private equity portfolios.
 He also was a Vice President for Asset Management with GE Capital Investment Advisors, Inc., a partner with the New Jersey based investment banking firm of Robert A. Stanger & Co., and a certified public accountant at Price Waterhouse.
-Mr. Wilson earned a BS in accounting and an MBA from Babson College, and a master’s degree in taxation from Bentley College.

 Prime Buchholz has served as an independent investment consultant for two decades, partnering with clients to create and extend their investment programs.
-They advise more than 260 institutional and private clients ranging from non-profits and corporate entities, to high net worth families.
-The company was founded in 1988 in Portsmouth, N.H. and today they employ over 100 investment professionals and support staff with offices in Portsmouth, Boston, and Atlanta.
+It advises more than 260 institutional and private clients ranging from non-profits and corporate entities, to high net worth families.
+The company was founded in 1988 in Portsmouth, N.H., and today it employs over 100 investment professionals and support staff with offices in Portsmouth, Boston and Atlanta.

 *Eligible for another five-year term.